Table Of Contents_

 This Alienware 240hz monitor has a low input lag of 4ms and 1-ms response time.
 The TN panel features a maximum brightness of 400 nits, an anti-glare screen coating, and RGB to give you premium lighting when you’re using it.
 Alienware’s slim bezels provide a superb viewing experience whether for a single or multi-monitor setup.
-This 240Hz monitor also has a Dark Stabilizer feature that brightens up your screen, further contributing to the great image quality and making this one of, if not the best 1080p gaming monitor.
+This 240Hz gaming monitor also has a Dark Stabilizer feature that brightens up your screen, further contributing to the great image quality and making this one of, if not the best 1080p gaming monitor.

 Award: Honorable Mention

 WHY WE LIKE IT: If you’re looking for maximum dynamics and comfort, you’ll love this 240hz 27-inch monitor for its rapid 0.5-ms response time.
 If Alienware has Dark Stabilizer, this Agon model has Shadow Control that can brighten up dark zones to help you view your rivals better.

 This full HD AOC monitor’s record fast response time of 0.5ms eliminates ghosting and screen tears.
 That’s half the response time of our number one pick which has a 1ms response time.
 Its 27-inch screen is the widest in our list and has a low input lag of 4ms.
 This 240Hz gaming monitor’s Low Blue Light Mode protects you against eye strain, sleeping disorders, and headaches after many hours of play and sitting at the ideal monitor distance.
 This may be one of the best 27-inch gaming monitors money can buy.